Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/TilingParametersProgramming.md

 };
 ```

-## Some other examples
+## Some Other Examples

-While reading a buffer, if the access is outside the buffer area, the DMA performs zero-padding, replacing non-existent data by zeros:
+When reading a buffer, if the access goes outside the buffer area, the DMA performs zero-padding, replacing non-existent data by zeros:

-### 1D Linear with Zero-Padding before
+### 1D Linear with Zero-Padding Before

 ```C++
 read_access(mtxB.out[0])=tiling({.buffer_dimension={256}, .tiling_dimension={256}, .offset={-32},